Raffi Krikorian: Democratic National Committee

 Krikorian was the Chief Technology Officer of the Democratic National Committee from 2017 to March 2019.
 He claims he joined because "the world is broken".
 He split his time between Silicon Valley and Washington, DC.
 His focus was to update the Democratic Party's crumbling infrastructure.

 He also worked on security, nudging voters to vote as well as the "cultural" elements of bringing engineering to the political world.

 Emerson Collective

-Krikorian is now the managing director of Engineering at the Emerson Collective.
+Krikorian was the managing director of Engineering at the Emerson Collective.

+Mozilla

+Krikorian is now the CTO of Mozilla and chair of Mozilla.ai.

+Medic

+Raffi serves as chair of the board of directors at Medic.

 Armenia

 Krikorian is active in the Armenian community.
 He serves on the board of the Tumo Center for Creative Technologies in Yerevan, Armenia where he taught classes and given public lectures.
 In 2015, at the University of Southern California, he gave a public lecture entitled "Why Not Armenia?".
-On 25 April 2015, he hosted an engineering summit at the Tumo center along with Alexis Ohanian.
+On 25 April 2015, he hosted an engineering summit at the Tumo Center along with Alexis Ohanian.
 Krikorian tweeted after the summit on the importance of running the event on April 25.